OpenMDAO/OpenMDAO/openmdao/docs/features/recording/getting_values.rst

 Every time the `get_case` method is used, the case reader is making a new query to the database (with the exception of recurring requests, which are cached).
-This doesn't pose a problem when you only intend to access a small subset of the cases or the DB is already small, but can be very slow when you're requesting many cases from a large recording.
+This doesn't pose a problem when you only intend to access a small subset of the cases or the database is already small, but can be very slow when you're requesting many cases from a large recording.
 To increase efficiency in this scenario you should use the CaseReader's :code:`load_cases` method, which loads all driver, solver, and system cases into memory